Intellectual Property Department

 • Putting in place a structured licensing system, if you intend to license the use of your mark.

-• Taking action under the Trade Marks Ordinance, if infringing activity is taking place in Hong Kong.
+• Taking action under the Trade Marks Ordinance, if infringing activity is taking place in the Hong Kong SAR.

-• Taking action for passing off against damage to your business goodwill and reputation in Hong Kong for your goods or services.
+• Taking action for passing off against damage to your business goodwill and reputation in the Hong Kong SAR for your goods or services.

-• Reporting the infringement immediately to Customs and Excise Department, Intellectual Property Investigation Bureau, if infringing activity is taking place in Hong Kong.
-You will need to provide Customs and Excise Department with evidence that you own the trade mark or copyright and proof of the alleged infringement: http://www.customs.gov.hk/pdf/pdf_major/IPR_protection.pdf
+• Reporting the infringement immediately to Customs and Excise Department, Intellectual Property Investigation Bureau, if infringing activity is taking place in the Hong Kong SAR.
+You will need to provide Customs and Excise Department with evidence that you own the trade mark or copyright and proof of the alleged infringement:http://www.customs.gov.hk/en/enforcement/ipr_protection/index.html

-• Taking administrative or legal action under the law in Mainland China if the infringing activity is in the Mainland.
-If a Hong Kong company uses your trade mark in its name, as a front for infringing activities in the Mainland, you can take steps under Mainland law against the company's infringing activities.
+• Taking administrative or legal action under the law in the Mainland of China if the infringing activity is in the Mainland of China.
+If a Hong Kong company uses your trade mark in its name, as a front for infringing activities in the Mainland of China, you can take steps under Mainland law against the company's infringing activities.

 • Most importantly, taking specialist IP advice from an IP lawyer or agent on all aspects of your IP rights, including copyright, trade mark or registered design, which may protect your products in other ways.

 • Taking specialist advice on other business safeguards, including registering your trade mark, trade name and company name as domain names to protect them on the Internet.
-Hong Kong Domain Name Registration Company Limited (http://www.hkdnr.net.hk/hkdnr/index.jsp ) is a non-profit company that administers the registration of Internet domain names under ¡§.hk¡¨ country-code top-level domain.
+Hong Kong Domain Name Registration Company Limited (http://www.hkirc.hk) is a non-profit company that administers the registration of Internet domain names under “.hk” country-code top-level domain.

-Q: How can I legally use a name for business in Hong Kong?
+Q: How can I legally use a name for business in the Hong Kong SAR?

 The name of a limited company will also need a registration at Companies Registry: